joshlk/pandas_style_guide/README.md

 df['new_col_str'] = ''
 ```

-If a new empty column is needed always use NaN values.
+If a new empty column is needed always use `pd.NA` values.
 Never use "filler" values such as zeros or empty strings.
 This preserves the ability to use methods such as `isnull` or `notnull`.

 # Querying data